dchirdon/BlackJackProject/README.md

 **The player always has a choice to hit or stay.
 Their turn ultimately ends when they hold or their hand exceed 21.
 The player automatically wins if they hit 21.

 **Finally, if both player and dealer end on an equal hand, the hand "pushes" and it results in a tie.

+**The program must be re-run after each round.